How to adjust the volume of each app individually in Windows 11

 Ear Trumpet

-Ear Trumpet is another very popular tool, especially for its integration with the Windows 11 taskbar..
+Ear Trumpet is another very popular tool, especially because of its integration with the Windows 11 taskbar.

 When you install and run it, it adds a new volume icon.
-By tapping it, you can control the individual volume of each app currently playing sound.
-Ear Trumpet stands out for its ease of use, its compatibility with keyboard shortcuts and its stability, as it integrates perfectly with Windows without generating conflicts or consuming hardly any resources.
+Clicking on it lets you control the individual volume of each application currently playing sound.
+Ear Trumpet stands out for its ease of use, keyboard shortcut support , and stability , as it integrates seamlessly with Windows without causing conflicts or consuming minimal resources.

 The icon can be moved so it's always visible, and while it doesn't have as many advanced features as other programs, it's more than enough to manage the sound of active apps very quickly.
 It's a free download from the Microsoft Store.